Sangbaek/claspyth/README.md

 `cd claspyth-nocernlib`
 `make`

-Need to define the path for the pdf sets using env variable CLASDIS_PDF to define the path to pdf directory
+Need to create a tmp directory and define the path for the pdf sets using env variable CLASDIS_PDF to define the path to pdf directory

 Example
 `./claspyth --trig 10000000 --nmax 10000  < input.10.6gev.with-comments`